Sant Jordi in Barcelona

 History of Saint George

 The story of Sant Jordi, or Saint George, is filled with fantasy, bravery, and love.
-As the story goes, the city of Montblanc (Tarragona) was, long ago, taken over by a hungry evil dragon.
-In order to keep it happy, the people of Montblanc were forced to feed it one person from the town per day, chosen at random through a drawing.
+As the story goes, the city of Montblanc (Tarragona) was, long ago, taken over by a hungry, evil dragon.
+In order to keep it happy, the people of Montblanc were forced to feed it one person from the town per day, chosen at random through a draw.

 A few days in, the princess was chosen, and the brave Saint George rode in on his white horse and stabbed the dragon, saving the princess and the village at last.
 From the dragon’s blood grew a rose bush with the reddest roses ever seen.
 George picked one and gave it to the princess, and they all lived happily ever after.

-The real history of Saint George is slightly different.
-The real Saint George lived in 2nd and 3rd century A.D.
-He was decapitated on April 23rd, 303 A.D. after he refused Roman emperor Diocletian’s orders to persecute Christians.
+The history of the real Saint George is slightly different.
+Saint George lived during the 2nd and 3rd centuries A.D.
+He was decapitated on April 23rd, 303 A.D., after he refused Roman emperor Diocletian’s orders to persecute Christians.
 It is also said that he was not under orders to persecute Christians, but was one of the persecuted Christians himself.
 And even other sources go so far as to say he was executed upon converting to Christianity.
-Regardless, he was soon after revered as a martyr, and venerated in the 8th century as one of the 14 auxiliary saints in Catholicism.
+Regardless, he was soon after revered as a martyr and venerated in the 8th century as one of the 14 auxiliary saints in Catholicism.

 Patron Saint of Catalonia